IQ8QI/IQ8QI/README.md

 - 👋 Hi, I’m Bartłomiej Konecki
 - 👀 I’m interested in programming and Free Software (free like in freedom)
-- 🌱 I’m currently learning Java by writing an [Terminal-Chess](https://github.com/IQ8QI/Terminal-Chess) game, also I consider writing to the Android..
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on projects to train Java.
 - 📫 You can reach me by mail or LinkedIn

 <div>